 Other Names for ESFJ

-When compared to the four classical personality types, ESFJ is the equivalent of mixed Sanguine-Melancholic temperament.
-The name “ESFJ” was given by Isabel Briggs Myers and Katharine Cook Briggs who first developed 16 personalities descriptions based on Jungian psychological types.
+The name “ESFJ” was given by Isabel Briggs Myers and Katharine Cook Briggs, who first developed 16 personality descriptions based on Jungian psychological types.
 Later other prominent personality researchers who expanded on the subject introduced their own descriptive names for each of the 16 types.
-Following are the alternative names for ESFJ:

 - Facilitator Caretaker (Linda Berens),